-All study drugs will be administered with approximately 240 mL of water.
-An additional volume of up to approximately 240 mL of water may be administered if needed.
+All study drugs will be administered orally with approximately 240 mL of water.
+An additional 100 mL of water may be administered if needed.
 Water will be restricted for 1-hour predose and 1-hour postdose, with the exception of water administered for dose administration.